-If you were injured in a work accident in Delaware, Maryland, New Jersey & Pennsylvania, you may be entitled to money compensation through a Delaware, Maryland, New Jersey & Pennsylvania workers’ compensation insurance claim.
+If you were injured in a work accident in Delaware, Maryland, New Jersey & Pennsylvania, you may be entitled to monetary compensation through a Delaware, Maryland, New Jersey & Pennsylvania workers’ compensation insurance claim.

 What is workers’ compensation insurance?

 Workers’ compensation insurance applies to on-the-job injuries in Delaware.
-It is a form of “no fault” insurance, meaning that it pays without regard to who was at fault.
+It is a form of “no-fault” insurance, meaning that it pays without regard to who was at fault.

 What does workers’ compensation insurance cover?